Palace Hotel, Perth: 1980s redevelopment

-J.M.
 Freeland, professor of architecture at the University of New South Wales wrote at the time:

-This is a most important building for the history of Australian architecture, being an extreme example of High Victorian architecture.
-There were never many hotels of its standard in Australia and to my knowledge this is the last of them.

 The campaign opposing the demolition culminated in a condemnation of the plan from the National Estates Committee and an appeal from the bank for the Australian Government to acquire the property.
 Bond Corporation ultimately purchased the property and the adjacent Terrace Arcade in 1978 and in 1980 unveiled plans (which had been pre-approved by the Perth City Council) for a modern office block and the demolition of parts of the existing building and adjoining properties.
-The developers had successfully sought modification of the original planning approval by the Council to allow the use of the Palace Hotel as a bank, rather than remaining as a public hotel.
+The developers had successfully sought modification of the original planning approval by the council to allow the use of the Palace Hotel as a bank, rather than remaining as a public hotel.
 The development plans were summarised in the Trust News, the journal of the National Trust of Australia as:

-The erection of a multi-storied, multi-use tower block on the North East corner of the site; retention of the Palace Hotel structure on the South West corner; development of a covered concourse between the two structures linking William Street with St George’s Terrace.
-This will require: demolition of the structure housing the Terrace Arcade; demolition of the eastern accommodation wing of the hotel; dismantling and reconstruction of the northernmost portion of the William Street façade; [and] dismantling and reconstruction of the dining-room.